-Kings, queens, knights, and stone castles . . . no theme catches the imagination of kids quite like medieval.
+Kings, queens, knights, and stone castles... no theme catches the imagination of kids quite like medieval.
 So keep that in mind as you use your creativity, along with the ideas in this section, to set up your classroom.
-Remember that creating a remember more, and leave with happy memories.
+Remember that creating a fun and exciting environment helps children learn better, remember more, and leave with happy memories.